 - 1. Generate a self-signed certificate.
-For details, see 10.3.1 Generating a Self-Signed Certificate.
-Or, if you organization requires the certificate to be signed by a CA, generate a CSR (Certificate Signing Request) file and obtain a CA signed certificate.
+For details, see 10.3.1 Generating a Self-Signed Certificate. - Or, if you organization requires the certificate to be signed by a CA, generate a CSR (Certificate Signing Request) file and obtain a CA signed certificate.
 For details, see 10.3.2 Generating a CA-Signed Certificate. - 2.
-Delete the existing certificate from NNMi keystore by following the instructions in 10.3.3 Delete a Certificate from the NNMi Keystore. - 3.
 Test HTTPS access to the NNMi console using the following syntax: